-Preparing to cook the turkey for Thanksgiving this year?
-I’m here to share a step by step recipe and lots of tips on how to roast a turkey, so the entire process will feel like a breeze!
+Learn how to cook a turkey for Thanksgiving!
+I’m here to share a step by step recipe and lots of tips so you can roast the perfect turkey this year.
+Everything you need to know is here, so the entire process will feel like a breeze.

-- Internal Temperature: 165°F. Use a meat thermometer to make sure it’s fully cooked.
+- Cook turkey to an internal temperature of 165°F. Use a meat thermometer to make sure it’s fully cooked.

-- Give frozen turkey ample time to thaw in the refrigerator.
+- If using a frozen turkey, give it ample time to thaw in the refrigerator before roasting.

 - Cover turkey with aluminum foil at the start of cooking time, and at the end if desired, but uncover it through the majority of the cooking time.

-- I don’t typically recommend stuffing the turkey, and I will explain why below.
+- I don’t typically recommend stuffing the turkey (although you can), and I will explain why below.

-- Let the turkey rest 20-30 minutes before carving.
+- After roasting, let the turkey rest 20-30 minutes before carving.

 Buying and Storing the Turkey